 “In its coming into words (the immediate act of composition), a poem will generate a current, a charge as it develops.
 This current pulls into it material that may simply be flotsam (surface float) or may further the current, twist and merge with it.
 Writing — not the fingers on the keyboard or the pencil (yes, their rhythms and movements too) so much as listening, listening in the echo chamber language operates in charged thinking.
 Hearing other / alter(ing) even errant possibilities of connection both phonemic and semantic levels, on memory levels (resonating phrases from others’ work through time, all points of contact in the resonating web of language that is our medium for thought.”

 Listening to the charged language of thinking for the current.
 Wow.
 This is consistent with a little trick of Jack Kerouac’s Michael McClure once taught at the old SPLAB called alluvials.
 That is, when one gets stuck while writing (spontaneous composition, of course) go up a line, or a few lines, or to the start of the poem being written and re-read it and the current is found again.
 One can continue.
 (It is a good feeling to get back on track.
 Like finding the stock path again when bushwhacking.)
 Not sure if this works in the 19th draft school of poetry composition, nor in traditional North American MFA (workshop) poetry, but I’ve never found a home there anyway.

 Bravo Daphne Marlatt.
 We’ll need this in the interdependent future, which of course, is now.
 Or as she says in the poem in Rivering entitled “In the current”

-Daphne Marlatt will lead a breakout session at the Cascadia Poetry Festival, April-30-May 2, 2021, San Juan Island on:
+Daphne Marlatt was scheduled lead a breakout session at the Cascadia Poetry Festival, April-30-May 2, 2021, San Juan Island on:

 “The processional aspect of the world”: some pointers from Robin Blaser on writing now”